MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### Child windows running in IE mode in Microsoft Edge may experience rendering issues like text wrapping, and content getting cut off

 The content area of a child window rendering in IE mode in Microsoft Edge is slightly different than what it is on Internet Explorer 11.
-If a web page has been designed with pixel-based alignments or positioning you may experience incorrect rendering, text wrapping, and so on.
+If a web page has been designed with pixel-based alignments or positioning, you may experience incorrect rendering, text wrapping, and so on.

 Two policy settings were added to Microsoft Edge from version 95 that let you specify custom adjustments to the height and width of pop-up windows generated from IE mode sites via the window.open method.
 You can use the following policies to adjust window size:

 - [InternetExplorerIntegrationWindowOpenHeightAdjustment](/deployedge/microsoft-edge-policies#internetexplorerintegrationwindowopenheightadjustment)
 - [InternetExplorerIntegrationWindowOpenWidthAdjustment](/deployedge/microsoft-edge-policies#internetexplorerintegrationwindowopenwidthadjustment)

-### You may receive multiple authentication prompt when running a page in IE mode on Microsoft Edge
+### You may receive multiple authentication prompts when running a page in IE mode on Microsoft Edge

 The client certificate may be requested twice in IE mode.
 The first time around, the certificate selection dialog will be displayed in IE mode, and the second time around, the dialog will be displayed in Microsoft Edge.
-This is a design limitation that requires both the frame process and the window process to request authentication.
+This behavior is a design limitation that requires both the frame process and the window process to request authentication.

 After the favicon cache is created, you won't be asked for a client certificate again unless you delete the cache.
 Alternatively, you can set a rule in your server configuration, such as IIS, not to require a client certificate for the favicon.